socraticDevBlog/dailybuild-2_0/CONTRIBUTING.md

-# temporary
+# HOW TO CONTRIBUTE

-any help is welcome.
+help from any regular member of #dailybuild is welcomed

 look up the 'Issues' first